drjkuo/JujiOA/README.md

 The diagram above shows the system architecture of first type of "representativeness": the author's definition -- the number of like.
 When an user visit the landing page of our server, the server returns indexV2.html.
 After the user enters one twitter handle, top 10 liked tweets will be displayed in the decreasing order.

 #### Client side
-On the client side, in the main.js file, the display of top 10 liked tweets is done as follows: (1) The keypress "Enter" triggers an AJAX request and expects to receive data consisting of an array of tweet IDs; (2) On receiving the expected data, [Twitter's factory function](https://dev.twitter.com/web/javascript/creating-widgets) twttr.widgets.createTweet() help us to dynamically generates the desired widgets; (3) The browser will show top 10 liked tweets in the decreasing order.
+On the client side, in the main.js file, the display of top 10 liked tweets is done as follows: (1) The keypress "Enter" triggers an AJAX request and expects to receive data consisting of an array of tweet IDs; (2) On receiving the expected data, [Twitter's factory function](https://dev.twitter.com/web/javascript/creating-widgets) twttr.widgets.createTweet() help us to dynamically generates the desired widgets; (3) The browser will show top 10 liked tweets in a decreasing order.
 ```javascript
   function apiV2 (event){
     if (event.which == 13 || event.keyCode == 13) {